Anita-upadhyay/code-java/README.md

-# code-java
+  # oops-- encapsulation
    oops concept in java
-  # encapsulation
      example of encapsulation
      use of getter and setter